 - The student has the required level of understanding of the scientific issues involved in the

-The Departmental defense is attended by the student, the supervisor and at least one other member of the Supervisory Committee, although all are encouraged to attend, as well as two reviewers with SGS appointments.
+The Departmental Oral Defense is attended by the student, the supervisor and at least one other member of the Supervisory Committee, although all are encouraged to attend, as well as two reviewers with SGS appointments.
 At least one reviewer should have supervisory experience in the student’s Division at the doctoral level.
 The second reviewer will have a SGS appointment and may be a substantive expert from another discipline.
 Eligible reviewers will have had no prior involvement with the design or conduct of the research, with the exception of providing references or other background material, and generally will not be the faculty who served as reviewers at the proposal defense.
 If reviewers with this qualification cannot be identifies, the student may apply to the Program Director for an exception.
 The presentation will be advertised within the Graduate Department of Public Health Sciences.
 Students and faculty across the university are permitted to attend.

 - The Supervisory Committee approves the dissertation.